What is a keyword?

 Why are keywords important?

 One of the things Google looks at when ranking a page is the content on that page.
 It looks at the words on the page.
-Now picture this, if every word on, for instance, a blog post about a digital piano is used 2 times, then all words are of equal importance.
+Now picture this: if every word on, for instance, a blog post about a digital piano is used two times, then all words are of equal importance.
 Google won’t have a clue which of those words are important and which aren’t.
-The words you’re using are clues for Google; it tells Google and other search engines what the page or post is about.
-So if you want to make Google understand what your page is about, you need to use it fairly often.
+The words you’re using are clues for Google; they tell Google and other search engines what the page or post is about.
+So, if you want Google to understand what your page is about, you need to use it fairly often.

 But Google isn’t the only reason why keyphrases are important.
-Actually, it’s less important, because you should always focus on the user: on your visitors and potential clients.
-With SEO you want people to land on your website when using a certain search term or keyphrase.
+It’s less important because you should always focus on the user: your visitors and potential clients.
+With SEO, you want people to land on your website using a certain search term or keyphrase.
 You need to get into the heads of your audience and use the words they use when they are searching.

 How to use keywords